-ECON 331 AN ECONOMETRIC SURVEY The focus of this course is on the development of analytical tools to support business decision making.
+ECON 332 AN ECONOMETRIC SURVEY The focus of this course is on the development of analytical tools to support business decision making.
 Students use multiple regression methods for analyzing data in microeconomics, macroeconomics and related disciplines using the scientific research methodology.
 Extensions include bivariate linear regression, multivariate regression and nonlinear bivariate and multivariate regression modeling, design of econometric experiments and regression with time series data.
 The objective of the course is for the student to learn how to conduct - and how to critique - empirical studies in economics and related fields.
 The mathematical operations of econometrics are introduced only as needed and statistical software input/output is given full treatment.
-Prerequisites: Business Statistics BUS 315, Macroeconomics ECON 222 and Microeconomics 231
+Prerequisites: BUS 315 or MATH 205, ECON 222 and ECON 231.